Learn what API paging limits are, how Intrinio uses paging limits, and how you can write code to retrieve all pages.

 How can you write code to get all of the pages?

-Every coding language is different and within each coding languages there are different packages and techniques for pulling in multiple pages.
+Every coding language is different and within each coding language there are different packages and techniques for pulling in multiple pages.
 Additionally, different APIs use different methods for paging.
 Intercom, for example, uses a "scroll parameter" and Stripe uses a "has more" parameter.
 For Stripe, if has_more = TRUE, there are more pages and the developer can get the next one.

 Intrinio provides the total number of pages as part of the initial API call response.
 This means that you can write a loop that will continue to make API calls until you reach the total number of pages.
+If you loop through multiple pages, each page will count as a separate API call.

 In whatever programming language you use, you can use this initial API call to determine how many pages there are.
 Then you need to make calls that include ?next_page=, with a page number at the end, until you hit that number:

 Usually, making each subsequent API call is handled with a "for" loop.
-It can also be done with a "while loop."
+It can also be done with a "while" loop.
 The logic is that "while" the page number is less than or equal to the total number of pages, repeat the API call and increase the page number by 1.
 If you add the resulting data from each API call to the data you have, you will end up with each page of data.